COM6012/ScalableML/Lab 8 - Scalable k-means clustering.md

 - *distanceMeasure*: either Euclidean (default) or cosine distance measure
 - *weightCol*: optional weighting of data points

-Let us request for 2 cores using a regular queue.
-We activate the environment as usual and then install `matplotlib` (if you have not done so).

 ### Getting started

 First log into the Stanage cluster